Air Conditioner Repair Checklist

 - Get rid of yard waste around the equipment.
 Once you’ve gotten rid of bigger debris within a two-foot range, you can use a fine-bristled brush or vacuum to carefully remove dust from the unit’s fins.
-Kinked fins can also impact capability, so you can attempt to correct them with a dinner knife.
+Kinked fins can also impact capability.

 - Use a hose nozzle to carefully take off dirt on the fins from inside the system.
 Be careful to avoid getting water on the fan motor.

 - Turn on the power.

 Not Enough Refrigerant